WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 ### Difficulty Target

 A difficulty at which all the computation in the network will find blocks approximately every 10 minutes.
-It specifies the numeric value the hash of a valid block must not be above.
+It specifies the numeric value the hash of a block must not be above to be considered a valid block.
 :::

 :::details